 Who are key stakeholders to the ONDC?

-Some of the key stakeholders of the Open Network for Digital industry are small businesses, entrepreneurs, and startups.
+Some of the key stakeholders of the Open Network for Digital industry are small companies, entrepreneurs, and startups.

 Twenty government and corporate entities have confirmed commitments totaling US$33.34 million (INR 2.55 billion).